Spring in Lexington

-On sunny winter days, top adventure destinations include the summits of House Mountain, the trails along the Blue Ridge Parkway, and the boulders at Devils Marbleyard.
+On sunny days, top adventure destinations include the summits of House Mountain, the trails along the Blue Ridge Parkway, and the boulders at Devils Marbleyard.
 Route 39 through Goshen Pass is a gorgeous cycling route, where rocky views of the river unfurl beside you.
-Several regional ski resorts open for skiing, snowboarding, and ice skating.
+Several regional ski resorts open up trails fo hiking and mountain biking.

-With crisp skies and unimpeded views from mountain trails, winter is a great time to hike in Rockbridge County.
+With sunny skies, warming temperatures, and blooming wildflowers, spring and summer are a great time to hike in Rockbridge County.
 The aptly named Devils Marbleyard is a life-list destination for hikers across Virginia.
-An easy 1.5-mile stroll on the Belfast Trail drops you at the marbleyard, a field of granite boulders sprawled across a mountain slope not far from Natural Bridge.
+An easy 1.5-mile stroll on the Belfast Trail brings you to the base of the marbleyard, a field of granite boulders sprawled across a mountain slope not far from Natural Bridge State Park.
 Bring your grippiest hiking boots to explore these quartzite wonders – some are as big as a car.

 The final stretch of trail to the 3,645ft summit of Big House Mountain is steep and unforgiving.
-But glimpses of the surrounding countryside should ease the burn as you ascend through the tress.
-A new trail twists up the western slope of then rolls to an overlook with a fine view of Lexington.
+But glimpses of the surrounding countryside should ease the burn as you ascend through the trees.
+The Little House Mountain Trail twists up the western slope of Little House then beelines to an overlook with a fine view of Lexington.
 If you can’t make it up to the summits, end with a picnic in the Saddle, a meadow between the two peaks.
 Little House Mountain is Lexington’s patron peak and a familiar site from downtown.

 Beauty and adventure are in cahoots along the Rich Hole Wilderness Trail in the Rich Hole Wilderness.
 Expect creek crossings, rock outcroppings, and small waterfalls along the way.
 Wildlife spotting is also a highlight, with bears, bobcats and turkeys checking out the scene.
 The hiking isn’t as adventurous on the short Laurel Run Trail in Goshen Pass, but it’s a pleasant place to stretch your legs after the drive from Lexington.

 Cyclists tout the beauty of the region’s backroads, which unfurl beside mountains, rivers, and forests.
-The 50-mile loop between Goshen Pass and Lexington is a regional favorite, and the route’s buttery spin through the Goshen Pass gorge on Highway 39 immerses cyclists in a kaleidoscopic display of trees, rocks, and cascades.
+The 50-mile loop between Goshen Pass and Lexington is a regional favorite, and its pleasant spin through the Goshen Pass gorge on Highway 39 immerses cyclists in a kaleidoscopic display of trees, rocks, and cascades.

-If you think a buttery ride is for wimps, might we suggest the 4-mile climb on Route 56 from Vesuvius to the Blue Ridge Parkway?
+If you think a pleasant ride is for wimps, try the 4-mile climb on Route 56 from Vesuvius to the Blue Ridge Parkway instead.
 Considered the toughest leg of the TransAmerica Trail, this monster - which reaches a grade of 24% - is not for the timid.
 And did somebody say Blue Ridge Parkway?
 We hate to brag, but the prettiest section of this beloved 469-mile byway runs along the border of Rockbridge County.

 You won’t find any ski resorts in Rockbridge County, but Lexington and Buena Vista are convenient basecamps for day trips to nearby slopes.

-With 57 trails, more than 250 ski-able acres, and a packed social calendar, regional powerhouse Snowshoe Mountain is a big-thrills boss.
-Just over the state line in West Virginia, this mountaintop resort typically kicks off its ski season in late November.
+A regional mountain biking powerhouse, Snowshoe Mountain is home to a bike park with nearly 40 miles of trails. a big-thrills boss.
+Just over the state line in West Virginia, this mountaintop resort typically opens the bike park in late May.

-Adventurers do more than huff and puff over trails and rapids.
+Adventurers do more than hike and paddle.
 Just ask the fly fishing enthusiasts, who practice the art of patience as they stalk native brook trout in the region’s cold mountain creeks.
 John Roberts Fly Fishing, based out of Lexington, offers guided fishing trips year round.